Project Management

 The Pains of Projects

-We are all familiar with painful projects that run both over budget and overtime.
+Whether it’s a simple home project that soars beyond "a few bucks and a few hours" or an enterprise project that veers off course, we’ve all experienced the frustration of plans running over budget and behind schedule.
 The most important goal for a project manager is customer satisfaction.
-The best way to do this is by protecting their money and time.
+The best way to achieve this is by protecting money and time.

 Why I Manage?